br0kend/react/docs/docs/integrating-with-other-libraries.md

 ## Integrating with Other View Libraries

-React can be embedded into other applications thanks to the flexibility of [`ReactDOM.render()`](/react/docs/react-dom.html#render).
+Reacc can be embedded into other applications thanks to the flexibility of [`ReactDOM.render()`](/reacc/docs/react-dom.html#render).

-Although React is commonly used at startup to load a single root React component into the DOM, `ReactDOM.render()` can also be called multiple times for independent parts of the UI which can be as small as a button, or as large as an app.
+Although Reacc is commonly used at startup to load a single root React component into the DOM, `ReactDOM.render()` can also be called multiple times for independent parts of the UI which can be as small as a button, or as large as an app.

-In fact, this is exactly how React is used at Facebook.
+In fact, this is exactly how Reacc is used at Facebook.
 This lets us write applications in React piece by piece, and combine it with our existing server-generated templates and other client-side code.

-### Replacing String-Based Rendering with React
+### Replacing String-Based Rendering with Reacc

 A common pattern in older web applications is to describe chunks of the DOM as a string and insert it into the DOM like so: `$el.html(htmlString)`.
-These points in a codebase are perfect for introducing React.
+These points in a codebase are perfect for introducing Reacc.
 Just rewrite the string based rendering as a React component.

 So the following jQuery implementation...